HemenSamadi/ENGG680_2025_Fall/Lab_Assignment1/README.md

 # ENGG680_2025_fall
-This repository contains materials and assignments for the ENGG680 Assignemt 1 in the Fall 2025 semester.
+This repository contains materials and solutions for the ENGG680 Assignemt 1 in the Fall 2025 semester.
-The assignemt 1 includes Python fundamentals, using the Pandas library for data cleaning and manipulation, Matplotlib for data analytics, and curve fitting.
+The Assingnemt 1 includes Python fundamentals, using the Pandas library for data cleaning and manipulation, Matplotlib for data analytics, and curve fitting.

 Group #12 - L01